A Community of Scholars

 From talks by distinguished faculty to visits from accomplished alumni, you will have access to engaging activities designed to enhance your UMass and honors experience.

 Pizza & Prof Nights: Enjoy a slice from an Amherst pizzeria with a UMass professor.
 You will have a chance to learn about their current research, ask questions, and connect with students who share your interest in the topic.

-The CHC Advising team of full-time professional advisors, graduate student advisors, and undergraduate peer advisors are located in the Bloom Honors Advising Center.
+The CHC Advising team of full-time professional advisors, graduate student advisors, and undergraduate peer advisors is located in the Bloom Honors Advising Center.

 While we primarily assist Commonwealth Honors College students with fulfilling honors graduation requirements and with learning about honors opportunities, we are committed to providing ongoing support and connecting students to other campus resources.

-Commonwealth Honors College offers students the opportunity to work with an experienced writing coach.
-A writing coach can assist with the process, editing, structure, and style of papers and writing assignments from any Honors course or sections of a student’s Honors Thesis.
+Commonwealth Honors College students can make an appointment to work one-to-one with an experienced writing coach.
+A writing coach assists with the process, structure, and style of papers and writing assignments from any Honors course or sections of a student’s Honors Signature Thesis.